Coronary artery disease

 Patients with CAD are considered at high risk for complications from influenza.
 People with CAD should get an annual flu shot.

-The two main surgical procedures for patients with coronary artery disease are:
+The two main procedures for patients with CAD are:

 Statin drugs approved in the United States are lovastatin (Mevacor, generic), pravastatin (Pravachol, generic), simvastatin (Zocor, generic), atorvastatin (Lipitor, generic), fluvastatin (Lescol), pitavastatin (Livalo), and rosuvastatin (Crestor).